Skip to main content

 12. How do I send my letters of recommendation?

-Please provide three (3) recommendations from professors or others who can attest to the quality of your academic performance, scholastic potential and other non-cognitive factors.
+Please provide three letters of recommendation from professors or others who can attest to the quality of your academic performance, scholastic potential and other non-cognitive factors.
 Your recommendations are managed by the online application; you will need the email addresses of your recommenders for this process.

 13. Where can I find housing information?